CraigCovey/spark-examples/README.md

 ### Content

-As of September 2017 I upgraded to Spark 2.1 from 1.6 where I had spent the previous year working.
-My Spark 1.6 Scala machine learning code can be found in the *spark-1_6* folder.

-With Spark 2.1 I will begin with a different approach.
-Before I upload machine learning code I will first include documentation with step-by-step instructions on creating:

-* pom.xml file
-* Creating applications using IntelliJ IDEA & Apache Maven
+I have Spark 1.6 code and Spark 2.1 code, each in their respective folders.
+I will do my best to include code (with comments), document explaining my code, and pom.xml file on each topic.

 **Stay tuned!!**